Abhilash437/Hostel-Management-and-Booking/README.md

 # Create a database with the name hostelmanagement
 <mysql> CREATE DATABASE hostelmanagement;

-# Copy the CREATE TABLE statements from the .sql folder present in the server folder and paste it in the <mysql> terminal to create the tables
+# Copy the CREATE TABLE statements from the .sql file present in the server folder and paste it in the <mysql> terminal to create the tables

 # After the tables have been created you can exit the terminal
 <mysql> exit;